WebsiteBaker-modules/anynews/README.md

 	</div>

 #### Step 3:
-Finally we need to replace the dummy text with placeholders providing the data from the WebsiteBaker `news` entries.
+Finally replace the dummy text with the Anynews content {placeholders}.
+The {placeholders} are replaced with data from the WebsiteBaker `news` entries.
 Review the template file ***display_mode_99.htt*** (cheat sheet) to get a list of all available Anynews placeholders.
 Our final result will look like this.

 	<div class="mod_anynews">
 		<h1>Latest news from our website</h1>